There are times when being in control of the whole software stack is a mixed blessing.

 gone wrong, but not what, because no generic function works any more,

-.
+including print-object.
 (This happens depressingly often while

 working on CLOS).